Sarcochilus falcatus

-Sarcochilus falcatus, commonly known as the orange blossom orchid, is a small epiphytic or lithophytic orchid that is endemic to eastern Australia.
+Sarcochilus falcatus, commonly known as orange blossom orchid, is a small epiphytic or lithophytic orchid that is endemic to eastern Australia.
 It has up to eight, leathery leaves with fine teeth on the edges and up to twelve white to cream-coloured flowers with a white labellum that has orange and purple markings.

 Description

 Sarcochilus falcatus is a small epiphytic or lithophytic herb with a stem 40-80 mm long with between three and eight leathery, often curved leaves 60-160 mm long and 15-20 mm wide with fine teeth on the edges.
 Between three and twelve white to cream-coloured, fragrant flowers 20-30 mm long and wide are arranged on an arching flowering stem 70-180 mm long.
 The sepals and petals are egg-shaped, spread widely apart from each other and are 10-16 mm long and 5-7 mm wide.
 The labellum is white with orange and purple markings, 4-6 mm long with three lobes.
 The side lobes are erect, about 7 mm long and 5 mm wide and the middle lobe is short and fleshy.
 Flowering occurs between June and October.